-Whether you enjoy people-watching, windsurfing, or laying quietly on a secluded stretch of sand, Miami offers the perfect place to enjoy your vacation.
+Whether you enjoy people-watching, windsurfing, or lying quietly on a secluded stretch of sand, Miami offers the perfect place to enjoy your vacation.
 Choose the best spot to lay down your towel with our list of the best beaches in Miami.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Lummus Park

 A picture-perfect strand, Lummus Park is located in Miami's South Beach neighborhood, within the city's vibrant Art Deco District.
 Nestled between 5th and 14th Streets, along Ocean Drive, it's here that you'll find the most postcard-worthy vistas.